rberenguel/nt/README.md

 descriptive.

 Note that `index.html` points to `local_main.js`, which is gitignored.
 This is because I pass my local basepath so I can edit tasks with VS Code.
-Other than that, it is exactly the same as `main.js`.
+Other than that, it is pretty much the same as `main.js`.

+TODO: override/skip for the fixed background for the day in case I get bored with it

 ## <a name='Safari'></a>Safari?